-Formatted: Normal, No bullets or numbering

-Discipline and Attendance Review Team (DART)

-At 10 days of suspension, a school site DART is utilized at 10 days of suspension.
-It is used as a means to develop a plan regarding student's discipline and behavior.
+Formatted: Font: Bold, Not Highlight Formatted: Font: Bold Formatted: Font: Bold, Not Highlight alternatives or interventions for a student , that which are is aimed at improving student's academic and behavioral functioning.
+4 DART Discipline and Attendance Review Team (DART) At 10 days of suspension, a school site DART is utilized at 10 days of suspension.
+It is used as a means to develop a plan regarding student's discipline, and behavior.
+DVGGWV NW